daniel-yj-yang/distance-metric/README.md

 <hr>
 3. <a href="https://en.wikipedia.org/wiki/Mahalanobis_distance">Mahalanobis distance</a>

+It is a multi-dimensional generalization of the idea of measuring how many standard deviations away P (points) is from the mean of D (distribution).
+This distance is zero if P is at the mean of D.

+The Mahalanobis distance is thus unitless and scale-invariant, and takes into account the correlations of the data set.

 A very nice explanation can be found <a href="https://stats.stackexchange.com/questions/62092/bottom-to-top-explanation-of-the-mahalanobis-distance">here</a><br>

-Ma-ha-la-nobis distance is a measure of distnace between points in a given distribution.

-It is unitless and scale-invariant.

 When the distribution (in terms of the covariance matrix) is an identity matrix, the distance is the same as the **Euclidean distance**.